ncharris93/sap-fiori-fill-40/readme.md

 ## TLDR;

-Paste this code into a Chrome bookmark.
+Paste this code into a Google Chrome bookmark.

 Use Arc?
 Keep reading.

 ```javascript